Blue Sky (song): Background

 The song was one of Duane Allman's last recorded performances with the band.
 "As I mixed songs like "Blue Sky," I knew, of course, that I was listening to the last things that Duane ever played and there was just such a mix of beauty and sadness, knowing there's not going to be any more from him," said Johnny Sandlin.

 Live versions including Duane Allman

 While Duane Allman died before Eat a Peach's release, the band played the song live several times before and after the album's studio version was recorded.
 Only one of these performances, recorded live during a September 19, 1971, concert at S.U.N.Y.
 Stonybrook, has been released by the band; several bootleg recordings from other shows circulate.

 Cover versions

-"Blue Sky" has been covered several times in the past including by Joan Baez on her 1975 album Diamonds & Rustand released as the follow up single to the title track, reacheing #57 on Billboard's Hot 100 Chart.In 2018 singer and guitarist Frank Hannon released a cover of "Blue Sky" featuring Dickey Betts' son Duane Betts on guitar.
-Frank Hannon is the son-in-law of Dickey Betts.
-The cover album titled "From one place...to Another!
-Vol.1" reached #27 on Billboards Folk / Americana charts.
+"Blue Sky" has been covered by Joan Baez on her 1975 album Diamonds & Rust and released as the follow up single to the title track, reaching #57 on Billboard's Hot 100 Chart.

+In 2018 singer and guitarist Frank Hannon, Dickey Betts' son-in-law, released a cover of "Blue Sky" featuring Betts' son Duane on guitar.
+The song, from the album entitled "From one place...to Another!
+Vol.1", reached #27 on Billboards Folk / Americana charts.